-As our name implies, we are currently organized as a Limited Liability Corporation.
-Once we move in, we will likely change our structure to that of a condominium or Home Owners Association.
+We are currently organized as a Limited Liability Corporation.
+Once we move in, we will legally change our structure to a condominium or Home Owners Association.

 Like some other cohousing communities, we make key decisions using Sociocracy, a dynamic governance system best suited for self-governing organizations that value equality.
-Decision making is by consent, rather than by autocracy, hierarchical authority, majority voting, or consensus.
+We make decisions by consent, rather than by autocracy, hierarchical authority, majority voting, or consensus.

 Working groups are organized into circles, a system of domains of authority and responsibility.
 Each circle is linked to the circles next to it, and all are linked to an executive circle.
-Feedback is integral to all activities and roles at all levels.
-Our current circles include:
+Feedback is integral to activities and roles at all levels.